 Call a Professional

-While there are several remedies you can perform on your own to alleviate frozen evaporator coils, you may not be aware of other issues going on with your AC unit.
-Trusting the job to a licensed professional not only gives you the peace of mind that the work is done correctly, but also you can be confident knowing that they will catch any surrounding issues as well.
+While there are several remedies you can perform on your own to alleviate frozen evaporator coils, you may not be aware of other issues with your AC unit.
+Trusting the job to a licensed professional not only gives you peace of mind that the work is done correctly, but you can also be confident knowing that they will catch any surrounding issues.

 While regular wear and tear is part of any AC unit’s lifespan, preventative maintenance is one of the most effective ways to ensure your system works properly.
 This includes changing your air filters regularly (every 60-90 days, as a general guide) and having a professional technician inspect and tune up your system — at least annually, but we recommend having this done before the summer and before the winter months each year.